TimTree/escape-a-tower/README.txt

 COMPATIBLE BROWSERS
-You'll need to enable JavaScript and use one of the following browsers:
+Escape a Tower works on the latest versions of these browsers with JavaScript enabled:

 Microsoft Edge
-Internet Explorer 10+
+Internet Explorer
-Firefox 3.5+
+Firefox
-Chrome 4+
+Chrome
-Safari 4+ (Mobile: iOS 6+)
+Safari
-Opera 11.50+
+Opera

-If you use an older browser for whatever reason, try the Ancient Version inside the "ancient" folder.
+Older browsers (pre-2012) may run the game but without save support or some visual effects.

 COPYRIGHT NOTICE